jbryer/IS606Fall2015/README.md

 ## Software

 We will make use of [R](http://r-project.org), an open source statistics program and language.
-Be sure to [install R](http://cran.r-project.org/) and [RStudio](http://rstudio.com) on your own computers within the first week of the class.
+Be sure to [install R](http://cran.r-project.org/) and [RStudio](http://rstudio.com) on your own computers within the first few days of the class.

 * R - [Windows](http://cran.r-project.org/bin/windows/base/) or [Mac](http://cran.r-project.org/bin/macosx/)
 * RStudio - [Download Windows or Mac version from here](http://www.rstudio.com/products/rstudio/download/)